 What’s the Best Mailchimp Alternative?

-As of now, we think SendinBlue gives the overall most professional and generous service across most dimensions.
+As of now, we think ConstantContact gives the overall most professional and generous service across most dimensions.
 If you need something that’s as cheap as possible, MailerLite may be a better choice.
 Consider what your needs are and make a decision based on this, so you can reach your goals in the most reasonable way.

-Which Is Better: Mailchimp or Sendinblue?
+Which is Better: Mailchimp or Sendinblue?

 If you’re sending a lot of emails, SendinBlue can be almost four times cheaper.
 MailChimp is simple to use, however, and has over 20 million customers worldwide.
 Both tools have good deliverability rates and are packed with very useful and detailed features.